-GSE is deeply committed to fostering a diverse, equitable, inclusive, and socially just community through a broad array of events, initiatives, and services.
-We seek to provide students, faculty, and staff with the awareness, knowledge, and skills to be effective and culturally competent teachers, counselors, librarians and information specialists, administrators, and leaders within their profession and the surrounding Buffalo community but we cannot do this work alone.
-We depend on alumni, friends, allies, community members, and corporate sponsors to further this work.
+GSE is deeply committed to fostering a diverse, equitable, inclusive and socially just community through a broad array of events, initiatives and services.
+We seek to provide students, faculty and staff with the awareness, knowledge and skills to be effective and culturally competent within their profession.
+But we cannot do this work alone.
+We depend on alumni, friends, allies, community members and corporate sponsors to further this work.

 2020 has been an extremely difficult year.
 The twin effects of COVID-19 as well as the nationwide reckoning with systemic racism, specifically anti-Blackness, have provided a renewed focus and dedication to what matters most and what GSE’s priorities are and ought to be.
 As a Graduate School of Education, responding to COVID-19 and the effect it has had on educational access and equity as well as institutional injustice, which is all too prevalent in our schools, is absolutely critical to us and core to our mission.